 Kellerman model number 410.
 Mercedes-Benz fire truck with rotating extension ladder.
 Red, with plated decking, extension ladder, and friction drive.
 Approximately 1:43 scale.

 Kellerman model number 381 – Mercedes-Benz Coach.
 Mint condition with original packaging.
 As previously mentioned on this page, a model such as this can be worth quite a bit when the scarcity is factored into the equation.
 This model has a lot going for it.
 Note the Kellerman trade mark "CKO" logo on the end of the box.

 This is obviously not a Ponton model, but it is a passenger vehicle made by Mercedes-Benz during the Ponton era.
 This is a Bandai (Japan) tinplate model of the Type O 319 bus.
 Model number 720 in the Bandai tinplate series.
 The O is for Oël Motor (diesel).
 Roughly 1:18 scale.

 This view accentuates the sliding sunroof made for the passengers on their journey to...Lilliput, perhaps.
 The first Type O 319 minibus was presented by Daimler-Benz in 1956.

-Dinky model 541 (1:43 scale).
+Dinky model 541 (1:43 scale) was released in 1963.
 Made in France, and modeled after the Mercedes-Benz Type 319 utility van and passenger bus.
 The real Type 319 was made from 1956 until into the early 1960s, which includes it in the Ponton era.
 The window configuration of this mini bus indicates the primary function was to carry passengers.
 They were common as airport shuttles at the time.
 This model includes a suspension, windows and interior fittings.
 Photo courtesy: Jeff Miller / Nikon Coolpix 990 / summer 2001

 Another photo of Dinky model number 541 with the original box